Elliot-JG/Netflix/README.md

 This assignment is broken down into 2 stages:

-1. Analyse the average length of different film genres
+1. Analysis of the average length of different film genres
-2. Analyse the number of films released each year
+2. Analysis of the number of films released each year

 This repository contains data licensed under [CCO Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)